luontola/tdd-mooc-tetris/docs/level-10.md

 ## 🥳 That's all, folks

-Obviously the game is not yet complete, because the UI is missing.
+Obviously the game is not yet complete, because the game loop and UI are missing.
 However, since testing the UI is much harder than backend code, it's left outside this exercise.
 Go making more simple programs with TDD before tackling the hard parts.